-The Center employs a resident post-doctoral fellow who regularly interacts with the students affiliated with the Center, as well as a full time research assistant, who aids the students and faculty affiliated with the Center with their research projects.
-We also have weekly seminars of visiting scholars and regular lunch meetings of the faculty and students affiliated with the Center in which students present their preliminary research results.
+Among our activities are weekly seminars of visiting scholars (on Wednesdays 3:30-5:00) and regular Friday lunch meetings of the faculty and students affiliated with the Center in which students present their preliminary research results.
 The Center sponsors the bi-annual dinner of the Greater Chicago Area Friends of Economic History, which attracts scholars from a dozen institutions in the Chicago area and hosts world-renowned scholars in the field.
 A number of international conferences are in the planning stage.